3 tips to help you win on mobile

 If your site doesn’t load within 2-3 seconds, then the odds of people leaving the site goes up drastically

 Over the past years, there have been a few interesting ideas introduced that can have quite an impact on your site’s speed.
 Progressive images, Throbbers, and Lazyload – which basically means only loading what is needed for the screen – all help reduce load time and increase site speed.
-There are more and more sites that use skeleton screens, which plays into the user’s perception, by showing a ‘blank’ version of the site, allowing it to load little by little, letting the user know that something is happening, instead of showing them a blank page that’s waiting for the all the content to load.
+There are more and more sites that use skeleton screens.
+This plays into the user’s perception, by showing a ‘blank’ version of the site and allowing it to load little by little.
+It let the user know that something is happening, instead of showing them a blank page that’s waiting for all the content to load.

 So… what now?

-Returning to our bold statement at the beginning, that responsive is no longer enough, we’ve asserted that both the technology and mobile user-patterns have changed too much, to simply go on as we did just a few years ago – or rather, go on, as a lot of sites are today.
+Returning to our bold statement at the beginning, that responsive is no longer enough, we’ve asserted that both the technology and mobile user-patterns have changed too much.
+We can't simply go on as we did just a few years ago – or rather, go on, as a lot of sites are today.
 These tips aren’t exactly quick-fixes, but they are essential to keep up with the competition.